Schuyler Bailar

-Schuyler Miwon Hong Bailar (born May 2, 1996) is an American swimmer, and the first openly transgender NCAA Division I swimmer.
-He is also the first publicly documented NCAA D1 transgender man to compete as a man in any sport.
-He was recruited by Harvard University and swam on the Harvard Men's Swimming and Diving team under coach Kevin Tyrrell; he was a member of the Harvard Class of 2019.
-Bailar was originally recruited in 2013 as a member of the women's team by Harvard Women’s Swimming and Diving head coach Stephanie Morawski.
-After transitioning during a gap year, Bailar was also offered a spot on the men’s team by coach Tyrrell, allowing Bailar the choice of either team.
-He elected to swim on the men’s team.
+Schuyler Miwon Hong Bailar (born 1996) is an American swimmer, author, educator, and advocate for LGBTQ rights.
+He is the first openly transgender NCAA Division I swimmer, and also the first publicly documented NCAA D1 transgender man to compete as a man in any sport.

+Bailar was recruited by Harvard University and swam on the Harvard Men's Swimming and Diving team under coach Kevin Tyrrell; he was a member of the Harvard Class of 2019.
+He was originally recruited in 2013 as a member of the women's team by Harvard Women's Swimming and Diving head coach Stephanie Morawski.
+After transitioning during a gap year, Bailar was also offered a spot on the men's team by coach Tyrrell, allowing Bailar the choice of either team.
+He elected to swim on the men's team.

 Early life

-Bailar was born in New York City to parents Gregor Bailar and Terry Hong and is of Korean descent.
+Bailar was assigned female at birth in New York City to parents Gregor Bailar and Terry Hong.
+His mother is of Korean descent.
 Bailar grew up in McLean, Virginia, where he lived until attending college.
-Bailar attended Georgetown Day School from kindergarten through 12th grade.
-He has one brother, Jinwon, who also swims.
+He attended Georgetown Day School from kindergarten through 12th grade.